xiaokaijun/heimarobot/README.md

-# Heimarobot Python Library
+# robotpipe Python Library

 ## License

-The code of heimarobot Python Library is released under the MIT License.
+The code of robotpipe Python Library is released under the MIT License.
 There is no limitation for both academic and commercial usage.

-Heimarobot Python Library is an artificial intelligence learning library, including mainstream advanced artificial intelligence libraries, such as InsightFace, yolov8, paddleocr, etc.
+robotpipe Python Library is an artificial intelligence learning library, including mainstream advanced artificial intelligence libraries, such as InsightFace, yolov8, paddleocr, etc.